 There’s a little know truth that “happy service givers make happy customers”.
 So, the golden path to perfect customer service runs through your own sense of calm and enjoyment (or that of your workers if you’re an employer).

-Good customer service can make a business, the same way that bad service can push your most devoted clients into your competition’s embrace.
+Good customer service tips can turn around your business, the same way that bad service can push your most devoted clients into your competition’s embrace.
 Unfortunately, client service is just one of those areas where the way you or your employees behave affects the entire brand image.
 Frustrate your clients at your own peril.

 Want to find out how to keep your customers happy while enjoying your work (or at least maintaining your sanity)?
-Read on to get our tips and techniques.
+Read on, to get our customer service tips and techniques.

 No matter which niches your company falls in, providing trustworthy customer service is part of the whole customer experience.
 Getting to the point of reliably offering that service caliber can be tricky.
 At its heart, employees handling customer service need extensive understanding and empathy.